 Does Wild Rice Need to be Sprouted or Soaked?

 As alluded to above, wild rice does have anti-nutrient issues similar to rice and other grains, seeds and legumes.
 As such, it is best to soak rice even if it is a wild variety overnight before cooking.
 With regard to sprouting, true wild rice cannot be germinated practically speaking.
 The delicate nature is such that sprouting would need to occur within a few days of separation from the plant.

 Making the traditional Ayurvedic remedy known as rice water from soaked wild rice is also more beneficial.

 Is Wild Rice Paleo?

-Although wild rice is technically not a grain, it is not permitted on the gut healing diets known as GAPS, SCD, and Autoimmune Paleo.
+Although wild rice is technically not a grain, gut healing diets such as GAPS, SCD, and Autoimmune Paleo do not allow it.
 This is due to its high starch content similar to other starchy seed foods like buckwheat.
 The starch molecule (even if beneficial resistant starch) is quite complex and can be difficult to digest if the gut is in the process of healing.

 However, many Paleo folks I know eat wild rice while eschewing the less nutritious brown and white varieties.
 Ultimately, it is up to you whether you incorporate wild rice into your cooking regimen.
 Certainly, it is a traditional food of hunter-gatherer societies such as the Native Americans.